 REQUIRED KNOWLEDGE, SKILLS & ABILITIES:

-• Education: Bachelor’s degree or equivalent, preferably in a related field: architecture, energy, environments, economics and public policy etc; Deep interest in low carbon buildings, low carbon urban development, environment and climate change issues.
+· Education: Bachelor’s degree or equivalent, preferably in a related field: environments, energy, urban planning and transportation etc.,; Deep interest in low carbon/sustainable urban development, energy, environment and climate issues.

-• Communications: ability to communicate with others openly and clearly, listen actively and write with clear logics.
-Experience communicating to variety of audiences including peer groups, funders and grantees.
+· Communications: ability to communicate with others clearly, listen actively and write with clear logics.

 The Energy Foundation China provides a comprehensive benefits package, including competitive salary and generous vacation.

 Please email a cover letter and resume, subject line "Application for LCCP PA", to email@example.com.